tia-portal-applications/tia-addin-opc-ua-modelled-interface/README.md

 <a name="features"></a>
 ## Features

-### Features included in version 1.0.0
+### Features included in this version of the Add-In
 - "Create" and "Extend create" actions have been implemented.
 - Access level filters: Safety parameters are set to read-only by default.
 - Optimization of the server interface: The Add-In currently operates in "optimize" mode by default, excluding children nodes from UDTs, structs, arrays, etc.
-- Removal of empty data blocks: To reduce the number of meaningless nodes.
+- Removal of empty data blocks: To reduce the number of nodes.
-- Folder structure management: Users can choose to keep or exclude the folder structure in the project.
+- Folder structure management: Users can choose to keep or exclude the folder structure of the project.
 - Log file: Maintains a record of nodes that have not been added to the server interface.

-### Expected features in version 2.0.0
+### Limitations

-- Addition of the "Not optimize" option: Version 2.0.0 aims to introduce the "Not optimized" approach as the default setting.
+Some of the Add-In's current limitations are listed below:
-- Enhanced customization of the optimize mode: Instead of optimizing every element, users will have the ability to individually choose which elements need to be optimized (e.g., arrays, structs, UDTs, etc.).
+- It is not possible to use the Add-In without the "optimize" mode.
-- Option to select between string or numeric identifiers for NodeIds.
+- NodeIDs cannot be configured with numeric identifiers.
-- For UDTs defined in a library, include the version as part of the node's description.
+- Function Blocks instantiated within other Function Blocks are modelled as "UAObjects" instead of "UAVariables".
+Therefore, the variables contained inside nested FBs are not accessible via the generated interface.

-- Configuration of the "Extend create" parameters through an XML file instead of the GUI.
+**DISCLAIMER:** This Add-In is designed to serve as a starting point for users to build upon.
+Users are encouraged to expand upon this basic version by implementing additional functionalities according to their specific requirements.

 # Reference links